 Exercise No. 1

-This floor exercise will help you to feel your way to correct alignment.
+This floor exercise will help you to feel your way to the correct alignment.
 Work slowly and carefully, and you will feel that the differences between the steps are subtle but significant.

 Start this posture and alignment exercise by lying on your back with your knees bent and the soles of your feet flat on the floor parallel to each other and hip distance apart.
 Your feet should be quite near to your buttocks.
 Extend your arms along the floor so that your fingers are in line with your hips.